Posted by Shanise Owens, project manager for Autism Speaks Autism Genetic Resource Exchange (AGRE)

 The crux for us is that prior to this ruling, companies held exclusive rights to many genes

 “Can exercise improve our son’s autism-related problem behaviors?
 What can we do to increase his activity?”

-This week’s “Got Questions?” answer comes from Christopher McDougle, MD, director of Massachusetts General Hospital’s Lurie Center for Autism, a member of Autism Speaks Autism Treatment Network.
+This week’s “Got Questions?” answer is from by Daniel Coury, MD, medical director of Autism Speaks Autism Treatment Network (AS-ATN) and a